Capstone experience financial support

-The Cronkite School provides the following support for students to help offset additional costs associated with pursuing Cronkite News professional programs in Washington, D.C. and Los Angeles.
+The Cronkite School provides the following support for students to help offset additional costs associated with pursuing Cronkite capstone experiences in Washington, D.C. and Los Angeles.

 Funds are posted to a student’s account as a cash award.
 If the student does not owe any payment on their student account (for tuition, parking fees, health fees, etc.), the student will receive the funds as a payment to via direct deposit or check, depending on how the account was set up.